salehi-s/wbdv-sp21-01-salehi-s-server-java/README.md

 <h3>Course Editor</h3>

 At Course Editor, you may access the modules, lessons, topics, and widgets available for the currently selected course.
-Use the plus icons next to each section to add a new module, lesson, topic, or widget.
+Use the plus icons located next to each section to add a new module, lesson, topic, or widget.
 You may navigate to Course List by pressing the X icon in the upper-left corner of the page.

 <h3>Profile</h3>